Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships

-DOTA-v1.0 contains 2,806 images, with sizes ranging from $800\times800$ to $4000\times4000$ pixels.
+\textbf{DOTA-v1.0} contains 2,806 images, with sizes ranging from $800\times800$ to $4000\times4000$ pixels.
 It includes 188,282 instances across 15 categories, annotated as: \texttt{Plane} (PL), \texttt{Baseball Diamond} (BD), \texttt{Bridge} (BR), \texttt{Ground Track Field} (GTF), \texttt{Small Vehicle} (SV), \texttt{Large Vehicle} (LV), \texttt{Ship} (SH), \texttt{Tennis Court} (TC), \texttt{Basketball Court} (BC), \texttt{Storage Tank} (ST), \texttt{Soccer Ball Field} (SBF), \texttt{Roundabout} (RA), \texttt{Harbor} (HA), \texttt{Swimming Pool} (SP), and \texttt{Helicopter} (HC).
 Following the common practice \cite{han2021redet}, we use both the training and validation sets for training and the test set for testing.
 We report mAP in PASCAL VOC2007 format and submit the testing result on the official dataset server.

-DOTA-v1.5 uses the same image set but with increased annotations.
+\textbf{DOTA-v1.5} uses the same image set but with increased annotations.
 This version features 402,089 instances and introduces an additional category, \texttt{Container Crane} (CC), \specialtext{broadening the dataset's applicability.
 It also includes annotations for a greater number of small objects, some of which have areas smaller than 10 pixels, further enhancing the dataset's complexity.}